techboulnp-gif/osTicket-Lab/README.md

 Demonstrate the staff-side administrative workflow where support team members access the Admin Panel (SCP), review incoming tickets in the open queue, assign tickets to appropriate staff members, compose professional responses, and resolve tickets.
 This shows the complete operational management of the ticketing system from staff perspective.

 ### Step :one:: View Ticket in Admin Queue
 **Action:** Log into the Admin Panel (Staff Control Panel) at http://localhost/osTicket/scp using admin credentials (username: techboul, password).
-Navigate to Tickets → Open to view all unresolved tickets.
+Navigate to Tickets, Open to view all unresolved tickets.
 The newly submitted customer ticket (Ticket #659759) appears in the queue with columns showing: Ticket Number, Last Updated timestamp, Subject line, From (customer name), Priority level, and Assigned To status.
 This queue is the primary interface for staff to manage incoming work.
 *  ![Ticket in admin queue](Phase%204/1%20ticket%20in%20admin%20queue.png)

 ### Step :two:: Review Complete Ticket Details